-Saudi national suspected in shooting at Florida Navy base that left four dead | CBC News
+Saudi national suspected in shooting at Florida navy base that left four dead | CBC News

 Suspect was attending training at base as part of Navy program open to U.S. allies

-Four people including the shooter were killed in the episode at Naval Air Station Pensacola, the navy and the local sheriff's office said.
-It's the second deadly shooting at a U.S. military installation this week.
+Four people including the shooter were killed in the episode at Naval Air Station Pensacola, the navy and local sheriff's office said, the second deadly shooting at a U.S. military installation this week.

-Florida Gov. Ron DeSantis confirmed that the suspect was a Saudi national attending training at the base as part of a long-standing Navy program open to U.S. allies.
+Florida Gov. Ron DeSantis confirmed that the suspect was a Saudi national attending training at the base as part of long-standing navy program open to U.S. allies.
 The motive for the violence was still under investigation.

 "Walking through the crime scene was like being on the set of a movie," Sheriff David Morgan said.